Postquantum steering in scenarios with multiple characterised parties: Relevant examples of postquantum steering

 \end{ex}

-Another similar example\footnote{The assemblage is presented in the Matlab workspace ABB\_2.mat.} will be also presented in the next section.
+Another similar example\footnote{The assemblage is presented in the Matlab workspace ABB\_2.mat.} will be also discussed in the next section.

-Next we present an example\footnote{The assemblage is presented in the Matlab workspace ABB\_PTP\_1.mat.} of an assemblage that is postquantum but where the correlations it produces in a traditional Bell scenario could accept a quantum explanation, as per discussed in Sec.~\ref{se:pqswpqn}.
+Next we present an example\footnote{The assemblage is presented in the Matlab workspace ABB\_PTP\_1.mat.} of an assemblage that is both strongly-non-signalling and postquantum, but where the correlations it produces in a traditional Bell scenario could accept a quantum explanation, as per discussed in Sec.~\ref{se:pqswpqn}.

 \begin{ex} \textbf{Postquantum steering example with quantum nonlocality.--}\\ Consider a steering scenario $\T = \left(n=1,|\X|=2,|\A|=2,N=2,d_1=2,d_2=4 \right)$.
 Consider the assemblage $\As_\T = \left\{ \left( \sigma^{(1)}_{\mathbf{a}|\mathbf{x}} , \sigma^{(2)}_{\mathbf{a}|\mathbf{x}}\right) \right\}_{\mathbf{a},\mathbf{x}}$ mathematically specified\footnote{This is not a protocol to physically implement the assembalge within quantum theory, since the map $\Lambda^{(2)}$ is not a completely-positive map.
 This is just a convenient mathematical description of $\As_\T$. } as in Prop.~\ref{prop:wit} with the following: \begin{compactitem} \item the Hilbert spaces $\cH_A$ and $\cH_1$ have dimension $2$, and $\cH_2$ has dimension 4. \item The state $\rho$ in $\cH_A \otimes \cH_1 \otimes \cH_2$ is defined as $\rho = \ket{\psi}\bra{\psi}$, with $\ket{\psi}$ given by